 Losing a child is crushing.
 I’m choosing to process some of my grief out loud in writing.
 First, it is helping me when I feel like I’ll explode with rage or pain.
 Second, maybe it’ll help another parent feel less alone.

 This is a very personal journey.
-Please click away if reading about someone else’s loss – and particulary the topic of suicide – will be triggering for you right now.
+Please click away if reading about someone else’s loss – and particularly the topic of suicide – will be triggering for you right now.

 TW: suicide, depression